Monster Cleaning Specialist Wanted

 My stomach turned and my gut began to tighten.

 “Alright, enough trying to scare the new guy.”
 Dante clapped me on the shoulder again.
-“If we tell him too much, he might not react as strongly.
-I want to win this bet.”
+“If we tell him too much, he might not react as strongly, and I want to win this bet.”

 Picking up my drink, I took a few long gulps of the cola and then rattled the ice in the oversized plastic cup.
 With a small sigh, I finished the drink and then pulled off the lid so I could eat the ice.
 The conversation died out, though Dante continued fidgeting in his seat.
 I glanced over my shoulder at him and watched him bounce his leg up and down.
 He snorted and I turned back around, continuing to munch on my ice.